quinnoutram/portfolioWebsite/README.md

 Alternatively a link you can paste in https://frabjous-churros-a13eb7.netlify.app

-or click to access a presentation showing the build process and design decisions <a href="">here</a>.
+or click to access a presentation showing the build process and design decisions <a href="https://youtu.be/HyOg2hTeGrI">here</a>.

+Alternatively a link you can paste in https://youtu.be/HyOg2hTeGrI

 This websites was built to: